JuliettePmt/Babelio-Demetricator/firefox-version/readme.md

 Run local test version :
 - Execute ```npx webpack``` in the **'_firefox-version/firefox-plugin_' directory**
 - Execute ```web-ext build``` also in the '_firefox-version/firefox-plugin_' directory

-The zip file is in the '_firefox-version/firefox-plugin/web-ext-artifacts_' directory.